Chicken in Half Mourning

 7. Place the final 2 pieces of truffle under the skin of each thigh with a sliver of butter.

-8. Truss the chicken (see video and FAQ below) and place on a large plate, cover tightly with plastic wrap and refrigerate overnight.
+8. Truss the chicken (details and video here) and place on a large plate, cover tightly with plastic wrap and refrigerate overnight.

 9. About an hour before cooking, remove chicken from the fridge, remove plastic wrap, cover with a clean, dry tea towel and set aside to come to room temperature.